Skip to content

 So interesting, right?
 That’s very niche down because now it’s not just a speaker; it’s a speaker with a specific function only for helping people sleep.
 But still, you know many people have sleep problems or problems going to sleep.

-It’s a big rising industry trend of people looking into how to sleep better and get more quality sleep.
-This is one product, one niche, but an example of a good niche with a lot of room for scale and potential to build a nice business with a good exit strategy.
+It’s a big rising industry trend for people to look into how to sleep better and get more quality sleep.
+This is one product, one niche, but an example of a good niche with a lot of room for scale and potential to build an excellent business with a good exit strategy.

 Capture 12